Pro Bono Gateway

 Suzanne Hert: (989) 894-8850

 Limited scope legal services provided to low-income litigants representing themselves in the United States District Court for the Eastern District of Michigan.
-The Federal pro Se Legal Assistance Clinic is open every Monday, Wednesday and Friday afternoon from 1:00 PM to 5:00 PM.
-Please contact Nicholas Schroeck to sign up.
+The Federal Pro Se Legal Assistance Clinic is open every Monday, Wednesday and Friday afternoon from 1:00 PM to 5:00 PM.
+Please contact Rebecca Nowak to sign up.

 The YWCA Interim House’s Mission is to empower survivors of domestic violence and sexual assault by helping them to realize the ability to control their lives.
 This includes legal advocacy referrals